Transition system

-In theoretical computer science, a transition system is a concept used in the study of computation.
+In theoretical computer science, a transition system is a state machine that may have infinite states.
 It is used to describe the potential behavior of discrete systems.
 It consists of states and transitions between states, which may be labeled with labels chosen from a set; the same label may appear on more than one transition.
 If the label set is a singleton, the system is essentially unlabeled, and a simpler definition that omits the labels is possible.

 Transition systems coincide mathematically with abstract rewriting systems (as explained further in this article) and directed graphs.
 They differ from finite-state automata in several ways: